 Health and Community Services Complaints Commissioner (HCSCC) is an independent body that helps people resolve disability-related complaints.

-Advocates provide support and advice across a diverse range of issues for people with disability and represent the interests of the person they advocate for.
+Advocates provide support and advice across a diverse issues for people with disability.
+They represent the interests of the person for whom they are advocating.

-The National Disability Advocacy Program provides people with disability access to effective disability advocacy services and providers.
+The National Disability Advocacy Program provides access for people with disability to effective disability advocacy services and providers.

-The following organisations can provide support and advice to guide you through the complaints process if you feel you have been treated unfairly because of a disability.
+Get support and advice to guide you through the complaints process if you feel you have been treated unfairly because of disability.

-If you prefer to speak to someone in person you can phone the Disability Information Service on 1300 786 117 and provide your feedback.
+To speak to someone in person, phone the Disability Information Service on 1300 786 117 and provide your feedback.